springload/springload-analytics.js/README.md

 ### Override default options

-You can override default options by passing an object to the init method
+You can override default options by passing an object to the init method.
+JQuery example below

 ```javascript
 $(document).ready(function() {